 Several natural factors can also affect the environment.
 The Earth and the Sun can impact the climate and the weather.
 Changes in these factors can cause significant changes in the environment.
 The sun is the Earth’s primary energy source, and its radiation affects everything from the climate to the growth of plants.
 The Earth’s atmosphere also affects the environment.
 Natural factors can affect the rain and determine draught that can change an area’s ecosystem.

 Ecosystems are essential for human wellbeing and include the provision of resources like water, food, energy, information, land for farming and many more.
 Obviously, by using these resources, people affect the environment in many ways.
-In addition, people often reorganize current ecosystems to achieve new ones that seem more effective.
+In addition, people often reorganise current ecosystems to achieve new ones that seem more effective.

 Humans have caused significant environmental change.
 Nobel Prize-winning scientist Paul Crutzen suggested in 2000 that we have entered a new era known as the Anthropocene.

 The correlations between human activities and the environment are endless and extraordinarily complex.
-Understanding them is essential if we want to become more sustainable as inhabitants of the earth.
+Understanding them is essential if we want to become more sustainable as inhabitants of the Earth.
 There is great concern about whether social and ecological systems can coexist sustainably, but understanding the environmental needs as much as our needs and trying to make them live together in harmony is an integral part of our journey.